-The appeal cover letter and supporting materials must be received within 30 calendar days of the final course grade being posted in ISIS.
-The cover letter and materials should be mailed to the Director of Student Affairs, 2800 N. Charles Street, Baltimore, MD 21218, or emailed to soe.students@jhu.edu.
-(The term "grade appeal" should be referenced in the email subject link.).
-Acting as the designee of the Vice Dean, the Director of Student Affairs will review and determine that the appeal was initiated within the 30-day appeal window and that appropriate supporting materials have been submitted.
-In certain circumstances, the Director of Student Affairs may contact the student asking for further information-for example, requesting additional supporting materials or clarification regarding the appeal.
+The grade appeal form and supporting materials must be received by SOE's Office of Student Affairs within 30 calendar days of the final course grade being posted in SIS.
+The grade appeal form and supporting materials should be mailed to the following address-Johns Hopkins University School of Education, Office of Student Affairs, 6740 Alexander Bell Drive, Columbia, MD 21046-or emailed to soe.students@ jhu.edu.
+(The term "grade appeal" should be referenced in the email subject link.)
+Acting as the designee of the Vice Dean, the Office of Student Affairs will review and determine that the appeal was initiated within the 30-day appeal window and that appropriate supporting materials have been submitted.
+In certain circumstances, the Office of Student Affairs may contact the student asking for further information-for example, requesting additional supporting materials or clarification regarding the appeal.

-Following the initial review by the Director of Student Affairs, and provided the appeal was initiated within the required 30-day timeframe and includes all supporting materials, the Director of Student Affairs shall forward the appeal cover letter and supporting materials to the Vice Dean to decide the case.
+Following the initial review by the Office of Student Affairs, and provided the appeal was initiated within the required 30-day timeframe and includes all supporting materials, the Office of Student Affairs shall forward the grade appeal form and supporting materials to the Vice Dean to decide the case.

-After the Vice Dean (or designee) has delivered his/her judgment, a student may, as a final action, appeal the decision in writing to the Dean of the School of Education.
+After the Vice Dean (or designee) has delivered his/ her judgment, a student may, as a final action, appeal the decision in writing to the Dean of the School of Education.
 In such cases, the Dean (or his/her designee) will determine if the case warrants further consideration.

 Review of grade appeals at the Dean's level will focus on procedural considerations, assuring that internal appeal processes have been followed in accordance with stated policies.
-At the discretion of the Dean, a hearing committee may be appointed to review the case and make a recommendation.
+At the discretion of the

+Dean, a hearing committee may be appointed to review the case and make a recommendation.
 Any decision rendered by the Dean (or designee) is final and cannot be appealed further.

-All final course grade appeals must be initiated within 30 calendar days after the final course grade has been posted in ISIS and all appeal cases must be resolved within 90 calendar days from the date the student launches the initial appeal.
-For appeals that reach the Vice Dean and/or Dean's level review stage, the School of Education shall notify the student in writing that the student's grade appeal has been received.
-Notification of the final decision concerning a final course grade appeal will be communicated to student's faculty adviser, the Student Affairs office, and placed in the student's record.
+All final course grade appeals must be initiated within 30 calendar days after the final course grade has been posted in SIS and all appeal cases must be resolved within 90 calendar days from the date the student submits the Course Grade Appeal Form and all required supporting materials to SOE's Office of Student Affairs.
+For appeals that reach the Vice Dean and Dean's level review stage, the School of Education shall notify the student in writing that the student's grade appeal has been received.
+Notification of the final decision concerning a final course grade appeal will be communicated to the student's faculty adviser and placed in the student's record.